 We are interested in translational research and seek to move our findings in basic research more quickly and efficiently into medical practice.
-FDA has approved two new drugs developed from the B7/CD28 family.
+FDA has approved six new drugs developed from the B7/CD28 families.
 We believe that research on T cell costimulation and coinhibition holds promise for development of novel therapies and diagnoses.

 We have discovered new members of the T cell costimulatory/coinhibitory B7/CD28 families, B7x, HHLA2, TMIGD2.
 Current emphasis in the lab is placed in the following areas:

 Novel drugs development: Translational medicine of T cell costimulation and coinhibition

 Human cancer-associated new B7/CD28 pathways and cancer immunotherapy